 During the period he was part of the Legislative Assembly, Condorcet wrote a constitution called the “Girondist Constitution“.
 Presented in February 1793, it was never adopted by the assembly, which was ruled by a Montagnard political tendency.

 You can consult the draft constitution co-written by Condorcet and 8 other MPs here (French only).
 This text is certainly a great institutional advance for the time.
-It walks through many themes that are present in our current constitution such as territorial division, citizenship, administration, etc. For example, Condorcet has innovated on the referendum of popular initiative which allows the Citizens to solicit the legislature (represented by the Assembly) to debate a law.
+It walks through many themes that are present in our current constitution such as territorial division, citizenship, administration, etc. For example, Condorcet has innovated on the referendum of popular initiative.
+It allows the Citizens to solicit the legislature (represented by the Assembly) to debate a law.

 For example, Article 1, Title VIII of this Constitution states that: